seanh23/landing-page/README.md

 # landing-page
-Working through the Odin Project curriculum, I am creating a landing page using HTML and CSS.
+Portfolio landing page to showcase my work!

+Using HTML and CSS initially, this will be a work in progress.